Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 Assume that no element $f \in \Gamma$ is such that $I$ strictly contains $f(I)$.
-Then, by Corollary \ref{cor: union/intersection}, the stabilizer of $I$ in $\Gamma$ is a proper convex subgroup of $\Gamma$; moreover, this subgroup contains $G$.
+Then, by Lemma \ref{cor: union/intersection}, every $f \in \Gamma$ either fixes $I$ or moves it to a disjoint interval.
+It readily follows that the stabilizer of $I$ in $\Gamma$ is a proper convex subgroup of $\Gamma$; moreover, this subgroup contains $G$.
 As $G$ is the maximal proper convex subgroup, this necessarily implies that $I_G$ equals $I$.